zzhangjii/learning-library/workshops/microservices-MySQL/CloudNativeMySQL200.md

     **Note**: **Bala Gupta** is logically sending this request to **Lisa Jones**

-- In the **Write box**, enter the following comment and then click on the **Comment** button at the bottom of the page to save:

-  `I added the ability to add a filter request to the end of the URL – e.g. statictweets/alpha`

 ## Merge the Branch as Lisa Jones

 In the following steps “Lisa” will merge the branch create by “Bala” into the master.